btronquo/php-restful-api/README.md

 # SIMPLE RESTFULL PHP API

+!
+THIS PROJECT IS NOT YET FINISHED !
+Current issue:
+- lack of refactoring
+- controllers missing
+- more error cases and exeptions to handle

 This one was an interview test that I failed.
-I decided to do it again but on my own and from scratch for the sake of getting back to the php devlopment.
+I decided to do it again but on my own and from scratch for the sake of getting back to the php devlopment and because I think it's a cool use case.

 ## SPECS
 - No framework
 - PDO
-- RESTFUL Url (htaccess)
+- RESTFUL URL (.htaccess)

 ## THE API
 `_GET /books`